All Episodes

 Absolutely.

-They can create a highly agitated state, they can create a fear state using the same system.
+They could create a fear state using the same system.

-Because when you look at the brainwave patterns of people who are in those states of consciousness, if you can drive a signal in that more or less reproduces what the brain will entrain or lock onto those signals, more or less mirror them, if the energy is correctly administered.
+Because when you look at the brainwave patterns of people who are in those states of consciousness, if you can drive a signal in that more or less reproduces it, the brain will entrain or lock onto those signals and more or less mirror them if the energy is correctly administered.

-Doctor, now having heard all this, the military denies HAARP is a weapon, correct?
+Doctor, now having heard all this, the military denies HARP is a weapon, correct?

 Check.

-Doctor, stand by, we're going to take a top of the hour break and we'll be right back.
+We're going to take a top-of-the-hour break and we'll be right back.

-Those of you who have never heard Dr. Begich, nor heard about HAARP, You now should have a basic understanding of what's up there in Alaska and what's coming.
+Those of you who have never heard Dr. Begich nor heard about HARP, you now should have a basic understanding of what's up there in Alaska and what's coming.

 I seem to recall reading that the HAARP project was one of last year's most under-reported stories, according to a media monitoring service.

-Does Dr. Begich feel that bureaucrats are the driving force behind HAARP, as opposed to the scientists involved?
+Does Dr. Beggett feel that bureaucrats are the driving force behind HAARP as opposed to the scientists involved?

 Shouldn't the public be appraised of the true risks involved in this project?